Bayonetta (PlayStation 3, Xbox 360)

 - msg500.idd contains the names of some of the Angel's ranks.
 One of these is unused-- the rank "Fabula", meaning "fable" in Latin.

 - chapter901.idd is an image of the term "Bonus Roulette".
-The texture's proximity to other files indicates it may have been intended as some sort of option or game after you clear a chapter.
+The texture's proximity to other files indicates it may have been some sort of option or game after you clear a chapter.

 - subscr501.idd contains textures for various item names, one of which is "Umbran Elegance #06".